 - Use coffee grounds as a natural fertilizer.

-FAQ: Minimalist Gardening & Zero-Waste Living
+Faq: Minimalist Gardening & Zero-waste Living

 What is the easiest zero-waste plant to grow?